-SPK fuels have to be blended up to 50% with conventional commercial and military jet (or aviation turbine) fuel while SKA fuels can be 100% replacement of fossil fuels.
+SPK fuels have to be blended up to 50% with conventional commercial and military jet (or aviation turbine) fuel, while SKA fuels have the potential to replace fossil fuels.
 Blending of SPK fuels is required because they lack sufficient aromatic hydrocarbons, which are present in conventional jet fuel.
 While aromatic hydrocarbons are limited in jet fuel to prevent smoke formation during combustion, a minimum aromatic content is needed to cause elastomer swell in aircraft fuel systems and increase fuel density.